zopefoundation/z3c.zrtresource/src/z3c/zrtresource/README.txt

   ... /* zrt-replace: "../img1" "++resource++/img" */
   ... /* zrt-replace: "fontFamily" "Arial, Tahoma" */
   ... /* zrt-mycommand: */
-  ... h1 {
+  ... /* oh, and we're testing that when the file changes, it is reloaded */ ... h1 {
   ...   color: color1;
   ...   font: fontFamily;